Build Dependencies Setup

 Where compile, tests (win), tests (mac), and pack setup are build configurations, and naturally the tests depend on the compilation, which means they should wait till the compilation is ready.

-Generally known as the "build pipeline", in TeamCity a similar concept is referred to as a "build chain".
+Generally known as a build pipeline, in TeamCity a similar concept is referred to as a build chain.
 Before getting into details on how this works in TeamCity, let's clarify the legend behind diagrams given here (including the one in the introduction):

 A build configuration.

 Snapshot dependency between 2 build configurations.
 Note that the arrow shows the sequence of triggering build configurations, the build chain flow, meaning that B is executed before A. However, the dependencies are configured in the opposite direction (A snapshot-depends on B).
 The arrows are drawn this way because in the TeamCity UI you can find the visual representation of build chains which are always displayed according to the build chain flow.

 Artifact dependency.
 The arrow shows the artifacts flow, the dependency is configured in the opposite direction.

 As you noticed, there are 2 types of dependencies in TeamCity: artifact dependencies and snapshot dependencies.
 In two words, the first one allows using the output of one build in another, while the second one can trigger builds from several build configurations in a specific order, but on the same sources.

 These two dependencies are often configured together because an artifact dependency doesn't affect the way builds are triggered, while a snapshot dependency itself doesn't reuse artifacts, and sometimes you may need only one of those.

 Dependencies are configured on the dedicated page of a build configuration settings.

 Now, let's see what you can do with artifact and snapshot dependencies, and how exactly they work.